foxyuca/jukeboxcontrolsettings/README.md

 Currently the project is under development and has the basic configuration for a "ready to use" As a pending activities are to configure:
--Spring Security with OAuth token authentication.
+- Spring Security with OAuth token authentication.
--Configure of the jenkins build
+- Configure of the jenkins build
--Configuration for checkstyle
+- Configuration for checkstyle
--Configuration for integration with Sonar -Configuration for the service Discovery -Configuration for the Resource Discovery and HATEOAS
+- Configuration for integration with Sonar
+- Configuration for the service Discovery
+- Configuration for the Resource Discovery and HATEOAS